 (Films Listed Alphabetically)

 A BAD MOM’S CHRISTMAS Best friends Amy (Mila Kunis), Kiki (Kristen Bell) and Carla (Kathryn Hahn) deal with more stress during the holidays when their respective mothers come to visit.
+This black comedy is directed and written by Jon Lucas and Scott Moore.
+It is a sequel of the 2016 film Bad Moms.
 From 1 December.
 Watch the trailer

 ANIMAL CRACKERS This animated film follows a family whose life is turned upside down when they inherit a rundown circus and a mysterious box of Animal Crackers, which magically change the person who eats them into the animal they have eaten — including monkeys, giraffes, lions, tigers and bears.They must save the circus from being taken over by their evil uncle Horatio P. Huntington.
 Voices of Sylvester Stallone, John Krasinski, Emily Blunt, Ian McKellen & Danny DeVito.
 From 1 September.
 Watch the trailer